Each year, we award $1.5 million in study abroad scholarships, grants, and affiliate benefits!

 To be eligible, you must have been accepted to study abroad on a CAPA program, and along with your application, you must complete a sample blog/vlog entry based on a prompt and submit a link to show examples of your work.

-Official bloggers and vloggers begin submitting content the week before traveling, and then submit one post or video weekly while abroad and wrap-up their time abroad with a reflection post the week they return home.
-There are several required topics to cover but also plenty of room for creativity.
+Official bloggers and vloggers submit content to deadlines during their CAPA program, and then wrap up with an additional reflection post once they have completed their program.
+There are a few required topics to cover, but also plenty of room for creativity.

 Disclaimer: This grant could potentially be taxable.
 Speak to a financial consultant for advice.